-Our directors, senior management and employees who have received option awards or common share awards under the Equity Incentive Plan authorize the Company to deposit any common shares they have received under this Plan in our Employee Benefit Trust ("EBT").
+Our directors and senior management who have received option awards or common share awards under the Equity Incentive Plan authorize the Company to deposit any common shares they have received under this Plan in our Employee Benefit Trust ("EBT").
 The EBT is held to facilitate holdings and dispositions of those common shares by the participants thereof.
 For further details, see "-E. Share Ownership."